woofpool/cardano-private-testnet-setup/3-USE_SCRIPTS.md

 ## 3. Apply updates to the network to advance the network protocol to latest era and protocol version

 At the time of this writing, the current era is `alonzo` and protocol version `6`.
-We will run update scripts one by one to advance the network to the current era/protocol version.
+We will run update scripts one by one to advance the network to the `alonzo` era/protocol version `6`.

+It will take 15+ minutes to run all the update scripts.
+But, after you've run the updates once, you can stop and start the network to resume things as long as you don't wipe out the network directory.

 - Open **terminal #2** and run the `update-1` script
   ```shell